Zebiano/Labeler/README.md

     -H, --host [HOST]
         Specify host.
 If not specified uses values in config, else ignores config.

+    -b, --bulk-update
+        Update all repositories under GHE owner organization.
+Can only be used with a GitHub Enterprise host.

     -f, --force
         Ignore user confirmation.